-The mining of coal, diamonds and copper is an important contributor to the country’s GDP.
-HANNO district has several coal mines in AKKABAR and MARONI; KIKA produces diamonds from the GACHAL and HERLA swamps.
-Copper is also mined in LORA and being exported via MALDOSA.
-Due to the conflict and weak infrastructure, exports, however, are only at about 15% of possible capacity.
+The mining of coal, diamonds and copper constitutes an important contribution to the country’s GDP.
+Hanno Province has several coal mines in Akkabar and Maroni; Kika produces diamonds from the Gachal and Herla swamps.
+Copper is also mined in Lora and being exported from Maldosa.
+Owing to the conflict and weak infrastructure, exports, however, are only at about 15% of potential capacity.

-Prior to 1997, the mining industry was controlled by private enterprises but since then, the government has progressively taken control of the industry.
+Prior to 1997, the mining industry was controlled by private enterprises but since then, the Government has progressively taken control of the industry.
 Illegal exploitation of natural resources and exportation by private businesses to neighbouring countries is rife and armed groups and rogue security force elements are heavily involved.

-Along with rare wood, timber and cotton, diamonds and copper are the main exports of CARANA.
-Coal is mostly used in the country for production of electricity.
+Along with rare wood, timber and cotton, diamonds and copper are the main exports of Carana.
+Coal is mostly used in the country for the production of electricity.

+Figure 3

+Natural resources